EruAI-Mutex-Blacks/fullstack-library/readme.md

 - **GET /api/Book/GetBooksByAuthor**: Retrieve books by a specific author.
 - **POST /api/Book/WritePage**: Write a page for a book.
 - **POST /api/Book/CreateBook**: Create a new book.
+- **POST /api/Book/CreateBookWithDetails**: Create a new book with pages.
 - **PUT /api/Book/UpdateBookName**: Update the name of an existing book.
 - **PUT /api/Book/ReturnBook**: Return a borrowed book.